-By degrees mankind became fo numerous and fo adventurous as not only to occupy all that part of the world in which they were first settled, but also to migrate into far distant countries, where ruder skies and less fruitful plains taught them new wants, and put their ingenuity to greater trials.
-In short, by means and accidents which most likely will long remain a problem for philosophers, the human race became in process of time dispersed over almost every part of the globe where art and labour could find them protection and subfistence.
-Their various acquirements, in the course of their long laborious progress, must have been all founded on the knowledge and observation of nature; and with fo much accuracy have they studied this subject, so interesting to them all, that even in the most advanced state of society, as well as in the lowest, mankind are perfeetly agreed upon the uses of most of the necessaries with which nature furnishes them; they have all alike learned precifely to what purpose each is fit, and all supply the ordinary wants of life, all remove its ordinary inconveniences, much in the fame ways all that part of the world in vege
+By degrees mankind became so numerous and fo adventurous as not only to occupy all that part of the world in which they were first settled, but also to migrate into far distant countries, where ruder skies and less fruitful plains taught them new wants, and put their ingenuity to greater trials.
+In short, by means and accidents which most likely will long remain a problem for philosophers, the human race became in process of time dispersed over almost every part of the globe where art and labour could find them protection and fubfistence.
+Their various acquirements, in the course of their long laborious progrefs, must have been all founded on the knowledge and observation of nature; and with so much accuracy have they studied this fubject, so interesting to them all, that even in the most advanced state of fociety, as well as in the lowest, mankind are perfeetly agreed upon the uses of most of the necessaries with which nature furnishes them; they have all alike learned precisely to what purpose each is fit, and all supply E 2 the the ordinary wants of life, all remove its ordinary inconveniences, much in the same way.